gazebosim/gz-msgs/README.md

 # Ignition Messages

-** Igntioin Message protobuf messages and functions for robot applications.**
+** Ignition Message protobuf messages and functions for robot applications.**

 Ignition Messages is a component in the ignition framework, a set of libraries designed to rapidly develop robot applications.